aidanwhiteley/books/README.md

 Then try accessing http://localhost/

 You may get 503 errors for a short period while the whole stack is starting up.

-Note: If you want to persist data in Mongo between restarts of the container, rename the file docker-compose.override.yaml.persistent-data to docker-compose.override.yaml
-If you do this and are running on Windows, make sure to read the Caveats section of https://hub.docker.com/_/mongo/

 |Tier |URL | Notes and screen grab                                                                                                                                                                                                                                                                            |
 |-----|----|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|